 With its narrow twisting streets, colorful buildings, and fortified walls, you’ll find nothing like Albarracin across all of Spain.

-It is located in the province of Teruel, a 40-minutes drive from the city of Teruel or a 2-hour drive from Valencia.
+It is located in the province of Teruel, a 40-minute drive from the city of Teruel or a 2-hour drive from Valencia, making it a great addition to your Spanish road trip.
 There is also a single bus a day from Teruel to Albarracín from Monday to Saturday.

 Albarracin is regularly nominated as one of the most beautiful villages in Spain.